 A sample course outline may include the following topics.

 Classroom instruction will include both lectures and seminar discussions.
 Lectures will provide instruction on weekly topics with opportunities for student inquiry and discussion.
 Seminars will encourage active class participation in the analysis of assigned primary and secondary readings.
-Classroom instruction may also include guidance on student-led projects, student presentations on specific readings and/or topics, group projects and presentations, and other types of student-led activities.
+Classroom instruction may also include facilitation of student-led projects, student presentations on specific readings and/or topics, and other types of student-led activities.
 Classroom instruction may also include tutorials and workshops on transferrable skills, including research methods, academic citation practice, and presentation skills.